Lithium: dilithium oxide

 dilithium oxide is known by the following synonyms:

-The lithium in dilithium oxide formally is in the oxidation state 1.
+The oxidation number of lithium in dilithium oxide is 1.

 - Hill system formula: Li2O1

 When lithium is burned in air, the main product is the white oxide lithium oxide, Li2O.
 In addition, some lithium peroxide, Li2O2, also white, is produced.
 It can also be made through the thermal decomposition of lithium hydroxide, LiOH, or lithium peroxide, Li2O2

 Solid state structure